Nnamaniajuluchukwu/alx-pre_course/README.md

-This is the first alx software engineering repo.
+## FIRST ALX REPO ON SOFTWARE ENGINEERING
+### This Project is based on how to use git commands.